8 Ways to Help Students Prepare for Exams

 - Play review games.
 My rule with review games is that they cannot waste our class time.
 So I only play games that are quick and keep the focus where it needs to be – on the review questions.
-I share a list of review games in my book Create Your Dream Classroom.
-I’m also going to share some later this week, so if you haven’t signed up for email updates, click here to sign up and be notified when the next post goes live.
+Get a list of review games that won’t waste your time here.
+I share them in my book Create Your Dream Classroom.

 - Have students write quizzes for each other.
 When students write their own quiz questions, they engage more deeply with the material.
 So have them write a 5-10 question quiz, then have them exchange with another student and take each other’s quiz.
 Finally, they are to grade the quiz they wrote and discuss any wrong answers with the student who took their quiz.

 - Give students a practice exam.
 This is a great way to help students diagnose how prepared they are.
 Typically the last review day we have, I will give a practice exam – a short, ungraded test that has similar questions as what will be on the exam.
 We then go over it during the second half of class.